 💬 Comments

-Prepared our tasty Scottish Fruit Slice?
+We hope you enjoy baking our Scottish Fruit Slice.
 We would love to know how you got on with the recipe.
 All feedback is very much appreciated so do pop back and drop us a comment and click the star ratings.
 Thanks so much, Jacq x

 I am so glad to find this recipe.
 My mother’s grandmother was from Scotland.
 We have a recipe labeled Scotch grandmother’s fruit cake which we made a Christmas.
 It has currants, raisins, dates and pecans in the filling.
 We love it and now know its proper name.
 Thanks